 This study developed accurate anisotropic inversion techniques for recovering average and interval elastic parameters in layered transversely isotropic media.
 These elastic parameters are needed to quantify the strength of the anisotropy and account for its effect when processing seismic data.

-Page was last reviewed 7 August 2020
+Page was last reviewed 3 November 2020